Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/modules/policies/README.md

 All definitions and initiatives are deployed to the root management group.

-All definitions, initiatives, and assignments are built using atomic management group level templates written i *bicep*.
+All definitions, initiatives, and assignments are built using atomic management group level templates written in *bicep*.

 ## Definitions/Initiatives/Assignments